AndreaLombardo/L298N/README.md

 ## INSTALL THE LIBRARY

 Download this repository as a .zip file and from the Arduino IDE go to _Sketch -> Include library -> Add .ZIP Library_

-## ESP32 Support

-The original library is for Arduino board, using `analogWrite`, which may cause some problem on ESP32.
-Using [ESP32_AnalogWrite](https://github.com/erropix/ESP32_AnalogWrite) or [AnalogWrite_ESP32](https://github.com/pablomarquez76/AnalogWrite_ESP32) can overwrite `ledcWrite` of ESP32 to `analogWrite`.
-As [pablomarquez76](https://github.com/pablomarquez76/AnalogWrite_ESP32/issues/6) saind, ESP32 has supported `analogWrite` after 2.0.11.
-The official document is [at here](https://docs.espressif.com/projects/arduino-esp32/en/latest/api/ledc.html?highlight=analogWrite#analogwrite).The resolution is form 0 to 255, testing normal.
-So nothing needs to be changed and it works well on ESP32.

 ## IMPORT